globallightingdata/website/docs/getting-started/create-first-gldf.md

 </Header>
 ```

-Copy your finished XML file to the root folder of your GLDF file and make sure it is named product.xml.
+Copy your finished XML file to the root folder of your GLDF file and make sure it is named *product.xml*.
 Also, ensure the files referenced are located in the appropriate folders, as in the example downloaded from the GLDF editor.

-Congratulations, you have now successfully created a minimalist GLDF file.
+Congratulations, you have now successfully created a minimal GLDF file.
 We encourage you to browse the documentation and experiment for yourself to learn how to use the full potential GLDF has to offer.
 You can also find more advanced example templates in the GLDF editor.